joebew42/study-path/readme.md

   - Try the [Game Of Life Kata](https://kata-log.rocks/game-of-life-kata)
   - Try the [Tic Tac Toe Kata](https://kata-log.rocks/tic-tac-toe-kata)

-## Session 6: Practice with a new Programming Language
+## 🧸 Session 6: Practice with a new Programming Language

+_Apply your design and testing skills in a fresh language to reinforce your understanding and build true language-agnostic thinking._

 Principles and Practices are not dependent on any particular programming language, rather they act as support or enabler to learn and get comfortable with programming languages and tools we never used before.